alexreisner/geocoder/README.md

     Venue.geocoded                     # venues with coordinates
     Venue.not_geocoded                 # venues without coordinates

-Objects are ordered by distance by default.
-To turn it off use the following:
+by default, objects are ordered by distance.
+To remove the ORDER BY clause use the following:

     Venue.near('Omaha', 20, :order => false)